 Behavior modification, on the other hand, involves altering certain habits or patterns that may contribute to obesity, such as a lack of physical activity or emotional overeating.
 Rather than simply counting calories, this approach can help promote lifestyle changes that foster long-term success, and it has been shown to be effective for losing and keeping excess weight off.
-(7)
+An example is intuitive eating.

 2. The Focus Is on Calories, Not Nutrients